Cortisone

-Cortisone is a pregnene (21-carbon) steroid hormone.
-It is a naturally occurring corticosteroid metabolite that is also used as a pharmaceutical prodrug.
-Cortisol is converted by the action of the enzyme corticosteroid 11-beta-dehydrogenase isozyme 2 into the inactive metabolite cortisone, particularly in the kidneys.
-This is done by oxidizing the alcohol group at carbon 11 (in the six-membered ring fused to the five-membered ring).
-Cortisone is converted back to the active steroid cortisol by stereospecific hydrogenation at carbon 11 by the enzyme 11β-Hydroxysteroid dehydrogenase type 1, particularly in the liver.
+Cortisone is a naturally occurring, mostly inactive pregnene (21-carbon) steroid hormone.
+In the body, cortisone is produced as part of the cortisol–cortisone shunt, which protects vulnerable organs like the kidneys from cortisol.
+These organs produce the enzyme 11β-HSD2 which locally converts cortisol into inactive cortisone.
+Cortisone is later converted back into the active steroid cortisol by the enzyme 11β-HSD1, particularly in the liver, which maintains blood cortisol levels.
+Without the reaction converting cortisol into cortisone, cortisol binds with the mineralocorticoid receptors of the kidney, causing hypertension along with the other symptoms of apparent mineralocorticoid excess syndrome.
+Because it gets converted into cortisol by the body, it is sometimes used as a pharmaceutical prodrug as an alternative to directly taking cortisol.

 The term "cortisone" is frequently misused to mean either any corticosteroid or hydrocortisone, which is in fact cortisol.
 Many who speak of receiving a "cortisone shot" or taking "cortisone" are more likely receiving hydrocortisone or one of many other, much more potent synthetic corticosteroids.

 Cortisone can be administered as a prodrug, meaning it has to be converted by the body (specifically the liver, converting it into cortisol) after administration to be effective.
 It is used to treat a variety of ailments and can be administered intravenously, orally, intra-articularly (into a joint), or transcutaneously.
 Cortisone suppresses various elements of the immune system, thus reducing inflammation and attendant pain and swelling.
 Risks exist, in particular in the long-term use of cortisone.
 However, using cortisone only results in very mild activity, and very often more potent steroids are used instead.

-Effects and uses
+Medical uses

 Cortisone itself is inactive.
 It must be converted to cortisol by the action of 11β-hydroxysteroid dehydrogenase type 1.
 This primarily happens in the liver, the main site at which cortisone becomes cortisol after oral or systemic injection, and can thus have a pharmacological effect.
 After application to the skin or injection into a joint, local cells that express 11β-hydroxysteroid dehydrogenase type 1 instead convert it to active cortisol.

 A cortisone injection may provide short-term pain relief and may reduce the swelling from inflammation of a joint, tendon, or bursa in, for example, the joints of the knee, elbow and shoulder and into a broken coccyx.

 Cortisone is used by dermatologists to treat keloids, relieve the symptoms of eczema and atopic dermatitis, and stop the development of sarcoidosis.